lkmnds/the-coffee/coffee-proto.md

 # The coffee protocol

-All protocol examples use A as the coffee machine and B as the ~~lazy~~ programmer
+All protocol examples use A as the coffee machine and P as the ~~lazy~~ programmer

 ## Handshake

 ### As a basic implementation:

 ```
-B: HAI MACHINE;FEATURES\n
+P: HAI MACHINE;FEATURES\n
 A: AUTH COFFEE HOTCHOC\n
-B: ALLRIGHT\n
+P: ALLRIGHT\n
 ```

 ### All features enabled

 ```
-B: HAI MACHINE;FEATURES\n
+P: HAI MACHINE;FEATURES\n
 A: MULTI AUTH AUTH2 COFFEE HOTCHOC STATS <...>\n
-B: ALLRIGHT\n
+P: ALLRIGHT\n
 ```

 ## Authentication

 12345 as the password:
 ```
-B: AUTH 12345/n
+P: AUTH 12345/n
 A: HAI/n
 ```